-ould result in different versions of the proposed legal text needing to be presented for each code change.
+If WAGCM1 is approved, this could result in different versions of the proposed legal text needing to be presented for each code change.

 BSC

 Amendments are required for the Original Proposal to ensure future Embedded Large Power Stations require registration in CMRS (rather than SMRS).